New Sustaining Member

 To be eligible, an organization or individual must be located within NERC’s 11-member states: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.

 The award will be presented at NERC's Fall Conference, October 30, Rocky Hill, Connecticut.
-For more information about the Conference, visit the NERC website.

 With all of the turmoil in the recycling industry, the NERC Board has formed a committee to assist NERC to identify and implement strategies to promote and enhance recycling markets in the Northeast.
 Initial priorities will be: